 Hoisington also says, “wash the hair as normal, but avoid a harsh scrubbing over the vivids.
 Squishing the shampoo through the ends is a lot more gentle and keeps the fantasy colors separate while cleansing the hair.
 Try Overtone to maintain fashion colors between appointments, so they’re always looking fresh.”

 Flawlessly work with the natural sexy waves of your icy blue hair by dyeing it sapphire from roots to ends!
 This cool blue ombre hairstyle might be a challenge to achieve and maintain, but it’s obviously worth it.

 Look at this dark purple to denim blue ombre hair idea on long, wavy hair!
-It’s a work of art, full of vibrant colors.
+This work of art has a galaxy vibe, which is full of vibrant colors.
 The splashes of blue and purple blend well together.
-Start to revamp your style and opt for these colored locks!
+Start to revamp your style and opt for such ombre hair colors!

 Be the talk of the town with this truly captivating mix of enchanted blue ombre hues.
 Turn your long waves into a canvas for your creative fun side.